realliyifei/alfred-sequential-strings-creator/README.md

 # Sequential Strings Creator (Mac Alfred Workflow)

-This simple workflow lets you create a series of sequential strings, horizontally or vertically.
+This simple workflow lets you create a series of sequential strings, such as "hw1 hw2 hw3 " by "hw{1-3} ", horizontally or vertically.
 Useful in todo apps, note-taking apps, etc.

 <h1 align="center">
   <img src="./gifs/SequentialStrings_Demo_Notes.gif"  width="400">